AlfredSpielman/BinanceTools/ReadMe.md

 # BinanceTools
-###### version 1.0
+###### version 1.1.0

-This Python code is used to automize some tedious tasks around setting limit orders in Binance Crypto Exchange.
+This Python code is used to automize some tedious tasks around opening multiple limit orders in Binance Crypto Exchange.

 ## Requirements: